-Norway has closed its borders for non-essential travel.
+Norway have open its borders for non-essential travel from some countries.
 Domestically, restrictions are gradually being lifted.
-Currently, travel from third countries are banned.

 Can I travel to Norway?